sensecall/sensecall.co.uk/src/writing/user-sign-off-is-not-product-accountability.md

 Product owners need to stop using "user sign-off" as cover for product decisions.

 There is a real difference between being user-centred and being decision-avoidant, and I keep seeing teams fall into the same pattern.
 They do the research, uncover real user pain points, and shape a sensible solution.
-Then, right at the point where product judgement is required, someone goes back to users and asks: "Is this what you want?" or "Can you sign this off?"
+Then, right at the point where product judgement is required, the Product Owner goes back to users and asks: "Is this what you want?" or "Can you sign this off?"

 ![Product owner hiding behind a user sign-off form](/assets/images/product-owner-hiding.png)